top of page

 Genesis 1:27

-This verse suggests to a degree that God had a role in triggering the self-consciousness within the primitive life forms in that they did not achieve the higher state of self-awareness on their own.
-Divine interaction of some kind may have occurred such as a flash of intuition, emotion, or something similar in order to trigger the self-awareness of their mind.
+This verse suggests to a certain degree that God had a role in triggering the self-consciousness within the primitive life forms in that they did not achieve a higher state of self-awareness on their own.
+Divine interaction of some kind such as a flash of intuition, emotion, or something similar, was necessary in order to trigger the self-awareness of the mind.

-Some may say that self-awareness may occur naturally without the necessity of divine intervention, however if that were true, self-consciousness may develop in a situation where such information would be gathered from similar data sources.
-In other words, even though the human brain processes information gathered from the five senses (or data sources), the processing of such data does not necessarily lead to the development of higher functionality, such as self-consciousness, just from the sake of processing the information alone.
+Some may say that self-awareness may occur naturally without the necessity of outside intervention, however, if that were true, self-consciousness would develop in a situation where similar information would be gathered from related data sources.
+In other words, even though the human brain processes information from the five senses (or data sources), the processing of such data does not necessarily lead to the development of higher functionality (such as self-consciousness) just for the sake of processing the information alone.

 The only possible explanation for this external and nonphysical interaction that is required for the development of self-awareness is what we know as divine intervention.
-In my other essay (c.f.
-Stem Cell Research), a similar argument is presented on how the breath of God is necessary to constitute a life-form into being more than just a collection of atoms.
+In my other post (c.f.
+Stem Cell Research), a similar argument is presented on how the breath of God is necessary to constitute a life form into being more than just a collection of atoms.

 Introduction of Eve